hanapotski/minicheatsheets/README.md

 Don't worry, this repo will teach you how:
 [first-contributions](https://github.com/Roshanjossey/first-contributions/blob/master/README.md)

-Join [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and make at least 4 pull requests to get a limited edition shirt and this :cookie: !
+Join [Hacktoberfest](https://hacktoberfest.digitalocean.com/) and make at least 4 pull requests to get a limited edition shirt and a virtual :cookie: !